kyma-project/community/docs/README.md

 Subscribe to our [YouTube channel](https://www.youtube.com/channel/UC8Q8bBtYe9gQN-dQ-_L8JvQ) to see all recordings from  SIGs and WGs meetings.
 You will also find there some other interesting videos, such as Kyma in non-English, Kyma Capabilities Demos, and many more.

-## Blog

-Go to the [Kyma blog](https://kyma-project.io/blog/) to read the latest news on our project, events, and teams.
-If you want to share your experience with Kyma, feel free to [write a blog post](https://github.com/kyma-project/website/blob/main/docs/write-blog-posts.md) on your own.

 # <img src="assets/community-support-icon.svg" width="120"> Community Support

 ## Slack